 you can find for free during the summer).
 NEVER BEEN TO A SUMMER CONCERT?
 It's simple . . . pack a picnic dinner or buy a meal at the concert venue, bring a blanket or beach chair (or call the venue to ask about their seating policy), and sit out under the stars and listen to some great music!

-FOR EVERYONE:: Two more weeks of summer to go!
+FOR EVERYONE:: Well, this is it - the final week of the summer site!
 For those of you who have been coming to the site for a while, you know that the end of summer means the return of the

 Fall/Winter/Spring version of the site.
 Since Oct.
 1 falls on a Sunday this year, THE FALL/WINTER/SPRING VERSION OF THE SITE WILL RETURN ON MONDAY, OCTOBER 2.
-The next two weeks will still be a busy time for adding the final materials to the summer version of the site.
-The next two weeks should bring whatever poems I am able to complete for this summer, plus the update/revised
+This final week will still be a busy time for adding the remaining materials of summer.
+The poetry section is now posted, and any remaining materials for that section will come by the end of the week.

 you can read more about it in the "theme" section below.
 Many thanks to Nancy Kenyon of the Sea and Sage Audubon Society for her assistance with the identification of the birds depicted on

 the site.
 The fine feathered friend pictured on this page is the Ring-Billed Gull.
 As a reminder, short descriptions of some of the sections of the summer site also are included here.
-Please check back from time to time before the Fall/Winter/Spring site returns!
+Please check back over the weekend before the Fall/Winter/Spring site returns!
 And . . . as with past summer versions of the site, this summer edition soon will be available for viewing on

 an ongoing basis via links from the "Site Book Preview" page.